Chapter 6.42

 1. Persons who keep livestock shall regularly dispose of accumulated and stored manure.
 Manure shall be removed from properties on a weekly basis unless an approved hauler scheduling allows for a variation.

 2. All persons who keep livestock shall participate in the City manure collection program.
-The collection and transportation of manure from commercial and private properties within City boundaries shall be done utilizing the City designated franchise manure disposal contractor.
-However, persons who have been issued a valid self-haul permit may privately haul their manure to an approved designated disposal facility in lieu of the City’s manure collection contractor.
-In order to do so, such persons must be issued a self-haul permit from the City’s Public Works Director.
+The collection and transportation of manure from commercial and private properties within City boundaries shall be done utilizing the City designated franchise disposal contractor.
+However, persons who have been issued a valid self-haul permit may privately haul their manure to an approved designated disposal facility in lieu of the City’s franchise collection contractor.
+In order to do so, such persons must be issued a self-haul permit from the City’s Director of Public Works.
 Such permits shall be reviewed annually.
 Self-haul or self-hauling of manure is defined as a generator or responsible party who transports manure that is generated on site to a City approved recycling facility by using a vehicle owned by that generator or generator’s employees or the responsible party rather than using the services of the City’s franchise hauler.
 All manure self-haulers must obtain an annual self-haul permit and provide an annual report to the City outlining the tonnage of material recycled each year.

 C. Manure Spreading and Composting.